SAValenciaA/intelligent-vault/README.md

 3. Write api's

-    * Write api for neuronal network generation given a secret and a password and saving it.
+    * ~Write api for neuronal network generation given a secret and a password and saving it.~

     * Write api to use the generated neuronal network.

     * Write api to remove neuronal network.

-    * Write api to retrain neuronal network.

 4. Create dashboard's page.